kalamabdul/Vault-intro/README.md

 # Vault-intro

-## what is vault
+## What is Vault

-* secrets management solution - what is a secret?
+* Secrets management solution - what is a secret?
 * Single source of secerts
 * Provides Lifecycle Management for Secrets